memex/trails-proposal/Step.md

 # Step

-Steps describe individual parts of a [Trail](Trail.md), linking one [Collection](Collection.md) to zero or more Steps.
+Steps describe individual parts of a [Trail](Trail.md), linking one [Collection](Collection.md) to zero or more subsequent Steps.

 Think of Steps as like slides in a Powerpoint presentation or segments of a video.
 Unlike a 'linear' presentation however, they can be followed by n Steps, allowing 'non linear' or 'branching' presentations.

 Subsequent Steps can be defined in ordered Lists or unordered Composites.
-This could serve as a hint to a consuming application as to how to display these Steps.
+This could serve as a hint to a consuming application as to how to display them.

 ### Motivation
 linking